 Vesey played in all but six games over the next three seasons for the Rangers.
 He scored 50 goals and 90 points during his time with New York.
 On July 1, 2019, he was traded to the Buffalo Sabres for a third-round pick in the 2021 NHL Entry Draft.

 Howe Lands in Philadelphia

 On Aug.
-19, 1982, the Philadelphia Flyers, Edmonton Oilers and Hartford Whalers completed a big three-team trade.
+19, 1982, the Philadelphia Flyers, Edmonton Oilers, and Hartford Whalers completed a big three-team trade.
 The centerpiece of the deal was defenseman Mark Howe, who went from the Whalers to the Flyers, along with a third-round draft pick.
-The Whalers received Greg Adams, a first and third-round pick from the Flyers.
+The Whalers received Greg Adams, in addition to a first and third-round pick from the Flyers.
 They also received Risto Siltanan and Brenty Loney from the Oilers, who obtained Don Nachbaur from Hartford and Ken Linseman from Philadelphia.

 Howe played in 594 games for the Flyers over the next 10 seasons.
 He scored 138 goals and 480 points while playing solid defense.
 He had a big part in the Flyers reaching the Stanley Cup Final in both 1985 and 1987.

 He signed with his hometown Detroit Red Wings as a free agent in 1992.
 He played three seasons with them before retiring in 1995.
 Howe played 16 professional seasons between the NHL and World Hockey Association (WHA).
 In 2011, he joined his father, Gordie, in the Hockey Hall of Fame.